 - Automatic Replies: By allowing you to create a message that’s automatically sent to anyone who contacts you via email, this feature makes it easy to let others know that you’re out of the office, when you’ll be back, and who they should contact in your absence.

 - Applying Rules: Rules are actions that you can automatically apply to incoming and/or outgoing messages.
 They give you the freedom to choose what triggers a rule – and which actions are taken once they’re triggered.
 For instance, if you want all messages from your boss to go to a special folder, you can arrange that by setting a rule.
 Or, if you want to immediately delete messages with “enroll today” in the subject, you can create a rule that will make that happen.

 - Folders: Most free email services offer some type of organizational feature, like folders, that allow you to manually sort and store messages based on whatever system works best for you.
 For instance, if you’re working on “Project X,” you can create a folder titled “Project X” and manually transfer all of the messages pertaining to the project over to the folder – which makes it easy to keep records of any communication related to the project.
 Or, if you’re researching pricing on a product that your company needs, you can create a folder for all of the messages and estimates you’ve received to date – and have them in one convenient place.

-- Secure Email Communication and Storage: Using encryption and a wide range of advanced security features, many enterprise email solutions have the power to keep all of your messages safe – in transit and in your inbox.
+- Secure Email Communication and Storage: Using encryption and a wide range of advanced security features, many business email solutions have the power to keep all of your messages safe – in transit and in your inbox.